whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 ### Rendering:

 1. Render and composite an image for each site.
-2. Use Photoshop and other image editing tools to composite and touch up the renders.
+2. Use Photoshop and other image editing tools to further composite and touch up the renders.

 ## Assignment Resources